lucasnorruva/ENTv4/README.md

     NEXT_PUBLIC_FIREBASE_APP_ID=...
     ```
     If you plan to use only the Firebase Emulator for local development, you can start with an empty `.env` file.

+    > **Important Note:** This `.env` file is locked and cannot be modified by the AI assistant.
+Please manage your environment variables manually.

 5.  **Seed the Database:**
     The application requires initial data to function correctly.
 Run the following command to populate your local Firestore emulator or cloud database with mock data.